 Soy.
 Edamame (pronounced “eh-dah-MAH-may”) are fun to eat and easy to serve.
 (Heat frozen edamame in the microwave for about 2-3 minutes).

 Veggie Pockets.
-Cut whole wheat pitas in half and let kids add veggies with dressing or hummus.
+Cut whole wheat pitas in half and let kids add veggies with hummus, bean dip, or dressing.

 Ants on a Log.
 Let kids spread peanut butter on celery (with a plastic knife) and add raisins.